chathura-de-silva/E-Commerce-Platform/docs/README.md

 * The project structure is the organization of files and directories in our e-commerce platform project.
 It's essential for maintaining a clean, understandable, and scalable codebase.

-* All the csv files are included the dbinitialData folder such as cart.csv,category.csv,product.csv .
+* All the `.csv` files are included the dbinitialData folder such as cart.csv,category.csv,product.csv .
 In order to create tables.

-* All the relasionship among tables in the intial database are included in the database_relations.sql
+* All the relasionship among tables in the intial database are included in the `database_relations.sql`

 * A directory for storing static assets such as images, CSS files, and other resources used in the static directory.

 * Static directory included category-images,product-images,subcategory-images folders.
 Images for related functions are included in these files separately.
-All the styles are included in the style.css file.
+All the styles are included in the `style.css` file.

 * In this requirements.txt file, all the required modules are included

 * In templates, this directory holds HTML templates that are used to render web pages.

-* The intial database is configured in this darabaseConfig.py file.
+* The intial database is configured in this `darabaseConfig.py` file.

-* dbaccess.py file contains the functions to communicate with the database using sql queries
+* `dbaccess.py` file contains the functions to communicate with the database using sql queries

 # User Guide

 ## Getting Started

 * Creating an Account: To get started with our e-commerce platform, user will need to create an account.
-Click on the "Sign Up" button on the homepage, and provide user's details, including user's name, email address, and a secure password.
+Click on the `Sign Up` button on the homepage, and provide user's details, including user's name, email address, and a secure password.

-* Logging In: If user already have an account, simply click on the "Log In" button.
+* Logging In: If user already have an account, simply click on the `Log In` button.
 Enter user's registered email and password to access user's account.